Guides

 Developer's Guide to Open RSS feeds

-All sorts of feed readers, RSS bots, and services are making thousands of requests to Open RSS feeds each day.
+Many different feed readers make hundreds of thousands of requests to Open RSS feeds each day.
 It's important that each of them are using the Open RSS service in a way that won't compromise the service for other users.
-If you're using or planning to use the Open RSS service in an app you're developing, following the guidelines below will ensure that your app integrates well and won't cause any issues for other users.
+If you're using or planning to use the Open RSS service in an RSS reader you're developing, following the guidelines below will ensure that your app integrates well and won't cause any issues for other users.

 Usage restrictions